open/close all folders

 - In Ladyhawke, a character gets hit with a crossbow bolt, pulls it out, rides up to his opponent, and stabs him in the stomach with the bolt.

-- In the first Lord of the Rings film, Lurtz does this with Aragorn's dagger (throws it back at him), but only after licking it.
+- In the first The Lord of the Rings film, Lurtz does this with Aragorn's knife (throws it back at him), but only after licking it.

 - Ironhide in Transformers: Dark of the Moon gets a barbed weapon (possibly a timed explosive) thrown into his shoulder during a Mexican Standoff against two Decepticons.
 He proceeded to pull it out and return the favor to the one who threw it at him, except through the head.
 He proceeded to slam the 'Con onto a car and punt him into a building, exploding soon after.
 "Class dismissed!"